snibbor/Qymia-in-QuPath/README.md

       - [x] Cancelled message --> progress value is set to 0, no color change

   - #### Fix known bugs/problems, improve backend
+    - [ ] Wrap runQuant into a task so that cancel/force cancel can happen immediately.
     - [ ] Remove ignore classes, ROI, and Unclassified PathClasses from available compartment choices
     - [ ] Trim tiles to image dimensions (for asthetics)
     - [ ] On GUI close, prompt user with dialog if running a task and cancel running tasks.